A Rate Structure Rubik’s Cube - Forester Network

 The Alliance for Water Efficiency explains that some water districts charge an increasing block tier rate, with those using the most water paying the highest amount per gallon.
 Other water districts have implemented an allocation model, in which a fixed amount of water for basic usage is sold at the lowest price, with gallons above that base amount charged higher rates.
 And others use water budgets with punitive tiers when budgets are exceeded.

 In California, from June 2015 to January 2017, consumers reduced water consumption an average of 22 percent in response to the state’s drought.
-Although this winter, extensive rains brought an end to the drought, several California water agencies recently announced that they are planning rate increases.
+Although this winter, extensive rains brought some drought relief, several California water agencies recently announced that they are planning rate increases.

 In Southern California, Whittier City water rates may go up from 4.5 to 6 percent over the next two years.
 And according to the New York Times, the East Bay Municipal Utility District plans to raise water rates 9.25 percent on July 1 and another 9 percent the next year.
 In nearby Marin County, the water agency plans to raise rates 7 percent per year for the next two years.
 An agency spokesperson explained that some of the revenue will support infrastructure renewal projects.

-Note: Correction: the official drought emergency might have been lifted in all but the following counties: Fresno, Kings, Tulare, and Tuolumne, but California has hardly recovered from the drought. https://ca.water.usgs.gov/data/drought/